jamesjcai/scGEAToolbox/docs/code_formulas.rst

   bcdf = 'GSM3535276_AXLN1_barcodes.tsv';
   [X, genelist, barcodelist] = sc_readmtxfile(mtxf, genf, bcdf, 2);

-If the barcodees.tsv is not available, then use the following
+If the barcodes.tsv is not available, then use the following

 .. code-block:: matlab